 This group also reviews non-fiction books, memoirs, magazine articles and non-fiction short stories.
 They meet each month on the first Saturday, at 10am at a member’s house in Gold River There are currently three in the group and they would accept two more members.
 The contact person for this group is Frank Leek: email firstname.lastname@example.org.

 RESCU Critique Group (Royal Elite Supreme Critique Unit)

 The group has reviewed a variety of genres including sci-fi/fantasy, murder, thrillers, and are open to others.
-Meetings are usually held on third Sundays, each month, at Borders on Fair Oaks Blvd., near Howe.
+Meetings are usually held on third Sundays, each month, at a member’s housein Citrus Heights, at 1:30 pm.
 This group currently has five members of diverse genres.
 Contact is Ron Smith email@example.com.

 Children’s and Young Adult fiction Group

-We will be forming a group that reviews juvenile material.
-If you have an interest, please contact Brittany Lord email@example.com Brittany proposes to meet either Friday or Saturday once per month.
+This group reviews juvenile material.
+If you have an interest, please contact Karen Sepahmansour email@example.com.
+The group meets at 3pm on Saturday, once per month.

 Another group has just formed.
 Details are needed but fiction is included.
 Contact Ruth Fedrau at firstname.lastname@example.org.